 The Family Education Rights and Privacy Act (FERPA; also known as the "Buckley Amendment") and provisions of the California Education Code set out requirements designed to govern the access to, and release of, educational records, to establish the right of students to inspect and review their records, and to provide guidelines for the correction of inaccurate or misleading data through informal and formal hearings.
-Students also have the right to file complaints with the FERPA Office at the United States Department of Education concerning alleged failures by The Master's College to comply with provisions of FERPA.
+Students also have the right to file complaints with the FERPA Office at the United States Department of Education concerning alleged failures by The Master's University to comply with provisions of FERPA.

-In accordance with the regulations of FERPA, as amended, The Master's College has adopted policies and procedures concerning the implementation of FERPA on campus.
+In accordance with the regulations of FERPA, as amended, The Master's University has adopted policies and procedures concerning the implementation of FERPA on campus.
 Copies of the policy are available in the Office of the registrar.
 The Department of Education offers a copy of the FERPA regulations online.

 The purpose of establishing this definition of Directory Information is to notify the student of the types of personally identifiable information included with this definition of "Directory Information" and to allow the student to prevent the disclosure of this information should he or she wish to do so.

 The student may request that his or her information remain confidential by checking the "No" option under the "Contact Information" section of the Student Registration Form.